Muneeswarar: History and legend

 The history of Muneeshwaran and his worship remains ambiguous and unclear.

+Muneeswarar is mostly considered a guardian or minor deity, but is in some cases is hierarchically considered to be on par with Shiva, one of the main deities in the Hindu trinity.
+Although not much is known about the exact origins and history of Muneeswarar, he is often related to Shiva.
+Some devotees and organisations closely related to the deity also acknowledge that Muneeswarar does not have a history.
+Their worship and faith stems from the deities miracles and current phenomena rather than from historical sources.
+Despite all these differing claims, almost all accept the strong relation between Muneeswarar and Shiva.

+In some cases, Muneeswarar is believed to be created by Shiva.
+In others he is believed to be a form of Shiva.
+In some cases, he is seen to be Shiva himself.
+This can be seen in temples where Muneeswarar is depicted and worshipped in the exact same way as Shiva.
+Examples of this include the Sri Munishwaran temple in Singapore, where Muneesharan wears a snake around his neck and has the Nandhi (vehicle of Shiva) in front of him, just like Shiva.

 In Hindu sacred texts such as the Vedas and Puranas, there is no explicit mention of the deity.
-However, it is sometimes suggested that Muneeshwaran was present in most of these texts, but represented with a different name.
+However, it is sometimes suggested that Muneeswarar was present in most of these texts, but represented with a different name.
 Apart from this claim, most of the widely accepted histories of the deity stems from oral traditions, that have been passed down from one generation to another.
 Due to the lack of textual references, there is no way of verifying these claims and tracing their origins.
 Most of these oral histories, although not entirely the same, seem to share commonalities with many stories from Hindu texts.
-One such legend of the origins of Muneeswaran is that of the omission of Shiva from the Daksha Yajna, an elaborate ritual conducted by Dakshan, Shiva's father in law.
+One such legend of the origins of Muneeswarar is that of the omission of Shiva from the Daksha Yajna, an elaborate ritual conducted by Dakshan, Shiva's father in law.
 Lord Shiva was enraged by this, causing multiple deities to be formed in the process.
-Munishwaran was believed to be one of the deities that was formed.
+Muneeswarar was believed to be one of the deities that was formed.
 There are contrasting claims as to whether the deity was born from Shiva's face, his sweat or simply created by him.
-In another legend, Muneeshwaran is considered to be a great devotee of Shiva who lived a long time ago, although the time is not specified.
-Muneeshwaran pleased Shiva through his devotion, and thus the latter awarded him the title of “Iswaran” and blessed him as him guardian deity.
-Some devotees and organisations closely related to the deity also acknowledge that Muneeshwaran does no have a history.
-Their worship and faith stems from the deities miracles and current phenomena rather than from historical sources.
-Despite all these differing claims, almost all accept the strong relation between Muneeshwaran and Shiva.
-In some cases, Muneeshwaran is believed to be created by Shiva.
-In others he is believed to be a form of Shiva.
-In some cases, he is seen to be Shiva himself.
-This can be seen in temples where Muneeshwaran is depicted and worshipped in the exact same way as Shiva.
-Examples of this include the Sri Munishwaran temple in Singapore, where Muneesharan wears a snake around his neck and has the Nandhi (vehicle of Shiva) in front of him, just like Shiva.
+In another legend, Muneeswarar is considered to be a great devotee of Shiva who lived a long time ago, although the time is not specified.
+Muneeswarar pleased Shiva through his devotion, and thus the latter awarded him the title of "ishvara" and blessed him as a guardian deity.